Llanfihangel-ar-Arth

-Llanfihangel-ar-Arth is a village and a community in the county of Carmarthenshire, Wales.
+Llanfihangel-ar-Arth is a village and community in the county of Carmarthenshire, Wales.

 The area includes six villages: Alltwalis, Dolgran, Gwyddgrug, Llanfihangel-Ar-Arth, New Inn and Pencader.
 The population of the community taken at the 2011 census was 2,213.

 Location

-The village is located around the B4336 between Llanllwni and Llandysul from the east to west and the B4459 between Capel Dewi and Pencader from the north to south.
+The village is located around the B4336 between Llanllwni and Llandysul from the east to west, and the B4459 between Capel Dewi and Pencader from the north to south.

 Etymology

-Llanfihangel ar Arth is the most northerly village in the community, nearest the river Teifi.
+Llanfihangel-ar-Arth is the most northerly village in the community, nearest the river Teifi.
 It is believed that the village's name derives from the name of the parish church, Sant Mihangel, which was established in the 6th century.

 Governance

-An electoral ward of the same name exists.
-This ward stretches beyond the community.
-The total population of this ward taken at the 2011 census was 2,851.
+An electoral ward of the same name exists, stretching beyond the community.
+The total population of the ward at the 2011 census was 2,851.

 The community is bordered by the communities of Llanllwni, Llanfihangel Rhos-y-Corn, Llanllawddog, Llanpumsaint, Cynwyl Elfed and Llangeler, all in Carmarthenshire, and by Llandysul in Ceredigion.

 History

-There was a toll house in the village during 1840–1850 to collect tolls from travellers, and one of the Rebecca Riots occurred here when the gate was destroyed by 150 people in June 1843.
-It was a one level building and now it is a residential bungalow.
+Between 1840 and 1850, there was a tollhouse in the village to collect tolls from travellers.
+In June 1843, one of the Rebecca Riots occurred here and the gate was destroyed by 150 people.
+It was a one-level building and is now a residential bungalow.

-The railway from Carmarthen and Lampeter travelled through Llanfihangel ar Arth, which later had its own station.
-But the station was closed for travellers in the 1960s, and only part of the track remains.
-From the 1840s to 1920s many of the village houses were used as woollen workshops when the wool industry was important in the area.
+The railway from Carmarthen and Lampeter travelled through Llanfihangel-ar-Arth, which later had its own station.
+The station closed in the 1960s and only part of the track remains.
+From the 1840s to 1920s, many of the village houses were used as woollen workshops when the wool industry was important in the area.

-The resident population of the parish of Llanfihangel-ar-Arth, in the United Kingdom Census 2001 was 2,727 of which 50% were male and 50% were female.